thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 &mdash; [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)

-Test coverage, green bars, [red-green-refactor cycles](https://martinfowler.com/bliki/TestDrivenDevelopment.html) — these metrics quickly become the *goal* rather than tools of insight.
+Test coverage, green bars, [red-green-refactor cycles](https://martinfowler.com/bliki/TestDrivenDevelopment.html), these metrics quickly become the *goal* rather than tools of insight.
 Developers chase 100% coverage, write trivial tests, or test irrelevant minutiae just to satisfy the methodology.

 The result: brittle, high-maintenance test suites that offer little confidence in overall system correctness.
 In information-theoretic terms, a passing test that has never failed conveys no new knowledge.
-It simply affirms what the code already does — often tautologically.
+It simply affirms what the code already does, often tautologically.
 Many unit tests exist merely to confirm that a variable holds the value it was just assigned.
 Automation does not equal understanding; green bars do not guarantee clarity.

 ## TDD Cannot Replace Thinking